Do Individual Contributors Need Leadership Development?

 - Influencing skills: As is true for all leaders, the power associated with a position or formal role has become less effective as a way of getting people engaged in a common purpose.
 More important is the ability to create alliances, win others over to a point of view, and make a persuasive case for certain courses of action.
 Many individual contributors selected themselves into highly technical fields because they were more comfortable in that world than in the social environment of school.
 Their organizations need them to develop their ability to influence others without formal authority.
 A leadership development experience can help them think strategically about where their influence can make a difference and about how building the right relationships can amplify their contributions.

 In addition to sharpening these fundamental leadership skills, leadership training can also close the gap for individual contributors in a couple of other key areas where they often struggle:

-- Self-Confidence: Because of the often-narrow focus of individual contributors within an area of special expertise, their interactions with others can sometimes feel blunt or awkward.
-It is common to find individual contributors suffering from low self-confidence, as a consequence of unsuccessful interactions with their own managers and others within the organization.
-In some cases, this has led to individual contributors being less willing to speak up, less willing to challenge bad assumptions, and patterns of withdrawal or negativity coloring their view of those in formal leader roles.
+- Self-confidence: Because of the often-narrow focus of individual contributors within an area of special expertise, their interactions with others can sometimes feel blunt or awkward.
+It’s common to find individual contributors suffering from low self-confidence, as a consequence of unsuccessful interactions with their own managers and others within the organization.
+In some cases, this has led to individual contributors being less willing to speak up, less willing to challenge bad assumptions, and patterns of withdrawal or negativity coloring their view of those in formal leadership roles.